nathan-andosen/lit-element-seed/README.md

 For now, we use [rollup-plugin-rename-extensions](https://github.com/GiG/rollup-plugin-rename-extensions) to rename ts to js as we are using the _preserveModules_ config option in rollup, and this does not currently allow use to change file extensions.

+### error TS1086: An accessor cannot be declared in an ambient context.

+In this repo we use typescript version 3.4.5, the reason for this is to avoid the _accessor cannot be declared_ error.
+Typescript 3.7.x has the ability to add get accessors into ambient files, however, if you are using something like Angular 8 to consume your web component, you will get this error.

 # Links:

 * [Web component fundamentals](https://developers.google.com/web/fundamentals/web-components/)